 We then draft your company Memorandum of Association and submit to the Registrar, this includes the share capital of your company, shares par value, objects of the company.

-Bermuda companies require only one director, which need not be a Bermuda resident.
+Bermuda companies require only one director, who need not be a Bermuda resident.

-The Companies Act 1981 requires either one Bermuda Resident Director, Secretary or Resident Representative, who can be individuals or companies.
+The Companies Act 1981 requires either one Bermuda Resident Director, Secretary or Resident Representative.

 A Bermuda company must appoint a resident company secretary or a resident representative which, we can supply.

-100% foreign ownership is permitted with a Bermuda exempt company, and only one shareholder is required.
+100% foreign ownership is permitted with a Bermuda exempt company not conducting local business.
+Only one shareholder is required.